gbi-de/redirecthandler-doc/README.md

 ### Advantage over the redirect by .htaccess
 ##### Up to now:
 **On the server-side, redirects are mostly processed via .htaccess.**<br>
-* The installation of the redirect-/matching-table via .htaccess is disadvantageous (performance-wise) for every single request, beause the web-server processes the table without caching.<br>
+* The installation of the redirect-/matching-table via .htaccess is disadvantageous (performance-wise) for every single request, because the web-server processes the table without caching.<br>
 * The matching-tables are adminstrated via Excel , which means: no valid revision control, no reportings and no user interface for the maintenance of the tables.<br>

 ##### New:
 **The redirect-handler engages itself in the error handling of the webserver.**<br>
 * Valid "200" requests are never affected.<br>
 * Malfunctioning requests are enqueued for correction.<br>
-* The performance of the redirect-handler can be observed and regulated via the reporting.
+* The performance of the redirect-handler can be observed and regulated via the reporting tool.
 Corrupt links can be corrected in external systems.<br>
 * Matching-tables are generated automatically.